 - How will you move beyond tourist and become a local Londoner, an international traveler, and a global citizen?

-Rather than receiving stamps from country’s immigration officials, you can earn stamps from our Program Office staff in various categories, focusing your personal growth and development around key elements of global citizenship:
+Rather than receiving stamps from country’s immigration officials, you can earn stamps from our Program Office staff in various categories, focusing your personal growth and development around arenas of global citizenship:

-Learn more about the London Passport and its prizes with this blog post on the London Cuse, and spend time discussing current issues with the Syracuse London community for stamps at our Passport Lunch Series.
+Learn more about the London Passport and its prizes from our Student Life Office in SR109, and spend time discussing current issues with the Syracuse London community for stamps at our Passport Lunch Series.